 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Chunks of beef (or veal) cooked until tender in tomatoes, onion, garlic and red peppers makes this easy beef tomato stew.
+Chunks of beef (or veal) cooked until tender in tomatoes, onion, garlic, and red peppers make this an easy beef tomato stew.
 Although you might think of this as a wintery beef tomato stew, it is a great dish for any time of year.
 We recommend making it a day ahead of time and reheating it just before serving.
 This will mellow the tomato sauce and it actually tastes better!
 It's also a great way to use leftover grilled meat.

 Note: You’ll need a wooden or plastic mortar and pestle for this recipe.
 Why use a mortar and pestle?
 Using a pestle in a downward circular motion to force ingredients against the surface of the mortar and smashing it will release more flavor than using a food processor.
 (It doesn’t use electricity and it’s easier to clean, too!)

 In a large pot, heat 2 tablespoons of olive oil over medium heat.